Skip to content

 About the Author

-Steven Siegel is the owner of Siegel Leather and has served as an expert witness in leather?related cases for over two decades.
-One hundred percent of his clients have prevailed.
-His work is informed by historical research, archival analysis, and the scientific literature on leather deterioration, particularly the British Committee’s 1905 report and the USDA’s multi?decade research program.
+Steven Siegel is the owner of Siegel Leather and has served as an expert witness in leather related cases for over two decades.
+His work is informed by historical research, archival analysis, and the scientific literature on leather deterioration, particularly the British Committee’s 1905 report and the USDA’s multi decade research program.